tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="orders", params="emptyOrders", spec=Empty.class)`.

 If you want the query to be static, i.e. not depend on any HTTP param, you can use `IsEmpty` or `IsNotEmpty` specifications.

-Alternatively, you can use `constVal` attribute of `Spec` annotation.
+Alternatively, you can use `Empty` with `constVal` attribute of `Spec` annotation.

 For example `@Spec(path="orders", spec=Empty.class, constVal="true")` will filter for results with empty `orders` collection.